eramireztorres/hs_torch_optimizer/README.md

   Path to the `.txt` or `.joblib` file where the model history will be saved.
 The history includes models, their hyperparameters, and performance metrics for each iteration.
 Default is `'model_history.joblib'`.

 - **`--model MODEL`, `-m MODEL`**:
   The name of the LLM model to use for generating suggestions and improvements for models and hyperparameters.
-Examples include `'gpt-4'`, `'llama-3.1'`.
+  Examples: `'meta-llama/llama-3.2-3b-instruct:free'`, `'deepseek/deepseek-chat'`.
 Defaults to `'gpt-4o-mini'`.

 - **`--is-regression IS_REGRESSION`, `-ir IS_REGRESSION`**:
   Specify the type of model to train.